quii/learn-go-with-tests/command-line.md

 - To the left of the dealer there is the "small blind".
 - To the left of the small blind there is the big blind (or just blind).
 - These players *have* to contribute chips to the "pot".
 The big blind contributing twice as much as the small.
-- This way, every player has to contribute money to the pot, forcing people to play the game rather than "folding" all the time.
+- This way, every player has to contribute money to the pot through the game, forcing people to play rather than "folding" all the time.
 - The amount of chips the player has to contribute as a blind bet increases over time to ensure the game doesn't last too long.

 Our application will help keep track of when the blind should go up, and how much it should be.

 - Create a command line app.
 - When it starts it asks how many players are playing.
 This determines the amount of time there is before the "blind" bet goes up.
-  - There is a base amount of time of 15 minutes.
+  - There is a base amount of time of 5 minutes.
   - For every player, 1 minute is added.
-  - e.g 6 players equals 21 minutes for the blind.
+  - e.g 6 players equals 11 minutes for the blind.
 - After the blind time expires the game should alert the players the new amount the blind bet is.
 - The blind starts at 100 chips, then 200, 400, 600, 1000, 2000 and continue to double until the game ends.
 - When the game ends the user should be able to type "Chris wins" and that will record a win for the player in our existing database.
 This should then exit the program.

-The product owner wants the database to be shared amongst the two applications so that the league update according to wins recorded in the new application.
+The product owner wants the database to be shared amongst the two applications so that the league updates according to wins recorded in the new application.

 ## A reminder of the code